vimarshsub/schoolconnect_ai_backend/README.md

 2. **AI Analysis**: Analyzing documents using OpenAI's GPT-4o vision capabilities and providing a conversational interface
 3. **Unified API**: A single API that handles both data ingestion and AI analysis operations

+## Critical Components

+### Document Fetching

+The document fetching functionality is sensitive to specific implementation details:

+- **ID Formatting**: Documents must be fetched using the format `Announcement:{dbId}` where dbId is the numeric database ID
+- **Session Handling**: Session cookies must be preserved between requests
+- **Authentication Flow**: The authentication state must be maintained throughout the process

+For detailed information, see [SchoolConnect API Integration Guide](docs/SchoolConnect_API_Integration.md).

+## Troubleshooting

+Common issues and their solutions:

+1. **404 Errors When Fetching Documents**:
+   - Verify the announcement ID is formatted correctly as `Announcement:{dbId}`
+   - Ensure session cookies are preserved between requests
+   - Check that authentication is successful and session is maintained

+2. **Missing PDF Attachments**:
+   - Verify document content type filtering is working correctly
+   - Check Airtable API integration for attachment creation
+   - Confirm document URLs are accessible

+3. **Duplicate Announcements**:
+   - The system checks for existing records before creation
+   - Verify the duplicate detection logic is working correctly

 ## Architecture

 The backend follows a modular architecture with clear separation of concerns: